Skip to main content

 What's in your toolbox?

 My fourth-graders have been talking and thinking about what we need to reach our goals.
 This hasn't been an easy topic for them to discuss so I decided to make it more hands-on.
 I drew some tools and wrote the driving question for us to brainstorm together.
 I wrote all their ideas on the board, and then they had to choose 4 words to write on their tools.
 I got copies of my drawing for them.
 Maybe if you have more time, they can draw their own tools.
 Next, they colored, cut out, and glued their tools in their "toolbox".
-Today, each student will share with their work with the class.
+Today, each student will share their work with the class.

 Comments